Frequently Asked questions

 - The CEC believes that our community is strengthened by the participation of our parents in all aspects of the program.
 Parents with children enrolled in our Infant-Toddler and Preschool programs volunteer their time and talents throughout the year by serving on committees, assisting with special events, classroom needs, and CEC beautification days.
 To volunteer, please contact Sheryl MacPhee, Director of Development and Communications.

 Why are families in the Infant-Toddler and Preschool Programs, and the Cooperative Preschool at Caltech required to do volunteer hours?

-There are numerous benefits to both the program and families, including: a strengthening of the parent-child-Center relationship; increased involvement in the program which contributes, in part, to insuring its continued quality; and a strengthening of the community atmosphere.
+- There are numerous benefits to both the program and families, including: a strengthening of the parent-child-Center relationship; increased involvement in the program which contributes, in part, to ensuring its continued quality; and a strengthening of the community atmosphere.